In Los Angeles, we are working to address social and environmental barriers to safe walking and biking to promote healthy, active living.

 Inglewood Active Communities

-In Inglewood, a group of local organizations, called the Inglewood Active Communities Coalition, have joined hands to help improve youth physical activity in the city.
+A group of more than 20 local organizations, led by the American Heart Association, have joined hands to help improve youth physical activity in the city of Inglewood.

 County statistics show that more than a quarter – or 26.8 percent – of the children in Inglewood are obese.
 Physical activity is one of the most important things a person can do to help prevent obesity and lower their risk for cardiovascular diseases and other chronic conditions.